robertopreste/apybiomart/README.rst

 * an asynchronous ``aquery()`` function, to schedule multiple queries in the same event loop;
 * a synchronous ``query()`` function, which can be used for exploratory queries, executed in real time;
-* a set of synchronous ``list_*()`` functions, which can be used to retrieve the list of available marts, datasets for a specific mart, attributes and filters for a specific dataset.
+* a set of synchronous ``find_*()`` functions, which can be used to retrieve the list of available marts, datasets for a specific mart, attributes and filters for a specific dataset.

 Please refer to the Usage_ section of the documentation for further information.